Sreejith-nair511/Universe_Sim/README.md

-Project Overview
+<h1>Project Overview</h1>

-'nova-sim' appears to be a web-based cosmic simulation tool designed to load and prepare cosmic simulations, offering users an interactive experience of the universe.
+<h3>'nova-sim' appears to be a web-based cosmic simulation tool designed to load and prepare cosmic simulations, offering users an interactive experience of the universe.</h3>

 Features